prateekbhatt/userjoy/apps/api/README.md

 ###### Events & Visits

 For the above, 'Events' can be embedded documents in the 'Session' collection **OR** the session document could have an array of object ids of all the events belonging to it

+UPDATE: Will go on with the first approach and store events in an embedded document inside the session schema

 ###### Apps